 Example 1 - Using our Site to contact a hypnotherapist

 If you use our Site to contact a hypnotherapist, we only use the personal information you enter into the contact form to produce an email which is sent to the hypnotherapist you've selected.
 In this scenario, we will not store your data any longer than needed to complete this process, and we will not use it for any future purposes.
 You will be sent a single email receipt to confirm that your enquiry has been sent and giving you the option to subscribe to our magazine, but this will not be stored on our systems.
 Our servers record the IP addresses of visitors to our web pages for a short period to enable us to monitor the performance of our websites, but we will generally delete this data as we do not retain it any longer than necessary.
-We may also store IP addresses in certain database fields to record certain actions.
+We may also store information about you, such as your IP address or website activity, in certain database fields to record certain actions - for example, when you contact a professional on our site, we use Google Analytics and Facebook Pixel to record that you’ve successfully completed this action (none of the personal information that you enter into the contact form will be included in this action).
+We use this information to monitor and administer our site (such as evaluating the effectiveness of our advertising methods).

 Example 2 - Signing up to our Site as a professional member